Taking a pregnancy test is the only way to be certain of pregnancy, but some early symptoms might suggest that a woman is pregnant.

 During early pregnancy, women may have a

 Anyone who starts to crave nonfood items — a condition known as pica — should contact their healthcare provider.

-Another common symptom of pregnancy is feeling very tired, or even exhausted, particularly in early pregnancy.
+Another common symptom of pregnancy is feeling very tired, or even exhausted, particularly in

 This fatigue is due to the many hormonal changes that take place in the body at this time.

 Shortness of breath

 The increase in the hormone progesterone that occurs in the first few weeks of pregnancy can cause women to breathe more frequently than usual.
 As a result, they can feel as though they have shortness of breath.